AS Cannes: History

-Cannes returned to the top division for the 1965–66 season and spent an unforgettable campaign in the league finishing second from bottom, thus returning to Division 2.
+Cannes returned to the top division for the 1965–66 season and spent a forgettable campaign in the league finishing second from bottom, thus returning to Division 2.
 It took another 20 years before the club returned to the first division for the 1987–88 season.
 During this time, Cannes had a young playmaker by the name of Zinedine Zidane in its ranks.
 In the club return to the first division, Cannes finished in 11th place.
 In the ensuing two seasons, Cannes remained mid-table finishing 12th and 11th, respectively.
 However, in the 1990–91 season, the club surprised everyone by finishing in fourth place, which gave the club qualification for the UEFA Cup.
 Along with Zidane, PSG loanee striker Amara Simba and the presence of experienced players like Luis Fernandez, Cannes overclassed many of their higher-rated counterparts.
 Unfortunately, in the following season, with the departure of Simba and Cannes having to combine its focus on both the league and Europe, the club finished in a disastrous 19th-place position.
 The club also suffered elimination in Round of 32 in the UEFA Cup.
 The resulting relegation led to the departure of Zidane and numerous others who were being courted by Division 1 clubs.

 Though the departure of Zidane and others did hurt the club, Cannes still had a solid core of players, which included veterans André Amitrano, William Ayache, Franck Durix, and Adick Koot and youngsters Johan Micoud, Patrick Vieira, David Jemmali and Laurent Macquet.
 The group effectively lived up to club expectations by finishing second in its group in the second division.
 Due to having more points than the second-place finisher in the other group, Cannes were back in Division 1.
 In the club's return, Cannes finished in a respectable ninth-place position for the 1994–95 season under manager Safet Sušić.
 The next season didn't start well, with Sušić getting sacked in September 1995.
 Ultimately, Cannes finished 14th that season.
 In the off-season heading into the 1996–97, Vieira departed the club for Italy, Durix ventured to Japan, and Ayache retired.
 Cannes struggled to replace the departed players and, subsequently, finished in 15th place for the season.
 Midway through the campaign, Micoud left the club for Bordeaux.
 After the season, Jammeli followed suit and also joined Bordeaux.
 The resulting departure of all the club's youth talent ultimately led to its downfall with Cannes finishing dead last in the 1997–98 season.
 Since the club's relegation in 1998, Cannes have yet to return to the first division of French football.

 On 1 July 2014, Cannes were officially excluded from professional football in France after a ruling from the Direction Nationale du Contrôle de Gestion relating to the club's financial situation.
 For the 2015–16 season, the remnants of Cannes played in the Division of Honor, in the Mediterranean Regional League of the French football system.